Skip to content

 )

-If you do not have additional storage available at this time, the installer will generate a loopback filesystem for you.
+If you do not have additional storage available at this time you can omit the VM_DEV variable and the installer will generate a loopback filesystem for you.

 (